huggingface/blog/autoformer.md

 We did it!
 The Autoformer model in [now available](https://huggingface.co/docs/transformers/main/en/model_doc/autoformer) in the 🤗 Transformers library, and simply called `AutoformerModel`.

-Our strategy with this model is to show the performance of the univariate transformer models in comparison to the DLinear model which is inherently univariate.
-We will also present the results from _two_ multivariate transformers models trained on the same data.
+Our strategy with this model is to show the performance of the univariate Transformer models in comparison to the DLinear model which is inherently univariate.
+We will also present the results from _two_ multivariate Transformer models trained on the same data.

 ## DLinear